Advanced Spanish Language and Culture

 • Food

-Week 5: Bilingual regions in Spain
+Week 5: Languages in Contact: Bilingual Regions of Spain

 *For all other students, completing their presentations is also strongly recommended, as a measure of their progress and learning.